hazelcast/hazelcast-reference-manual/src/NearCache.md

   .setLocalUpdatePolicy(LocalUpdatePolicy.INVALIDATE|CACHE);
 ```

-The class <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/config/NearCacheConfig.java" target="_blank">NearCacheConfig</a> is used for all supported Hazelcast data structures on servers and clients.
+The class <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/config/NearCacheConfig.java" target="_blank">NearCacheConfig</a> is used for all supported Hazelcast data structures on members and clients.

 Following are the descriptions of all configuration elements: